Rotel Dip is the perfect gameday appetizer!

 How to Make Rotel Dip in the Crockpot

-Using the Crockpot is an awesome way to keep this dip warm after cooking.
+This dip can also be made in the slow cooker.
+It’s also an excellent way to keep the dip warm after cooking.

-Simply brown the ground beef and drain the grease.
-Then, throw all the ingredients in your Crockpot, set it to low, and cook it for 2 to 3 hours.
+First, brown the ground beef and drain the grease.
+Then, throw all the ingredients in the slow cooker, set it to low, and cook it for 2 to 3 hours.